Skip to content

 5. Proposed build date

-SLCA Board members will be available to walk the proposed site, view property stakes where structures are proposed to be constructed, photograph conditions, confirm measurements from existing conditions, and communicate with the property owner regarding any concerns or interests of the SLCA Board
+An SLCA Board member will be available to walk the proposed site, view property stakes, photograph, and communicate with the property owner regarding any concerns.

 Structures should be constructed in compliance with all local, state, and federal permitting requirements.

-“Full Pool” is defined as the water level when reaching the base of the 5’ wide trough at the dam spillway.
-When at “Full Pool”, water is only running through the immediate center’s deeper trough.
-To measure:
+"Full Pool" is defined as the water level when reaching the base of the 5' wide trough at the dam spillway.
+The process for measuring the allowed height for a given point along the shoreline is:

-1. While exercising great care and doing so at their own risk, adult homeowner or contractor must measure the current delta in water level from this point.
+1. While exercising great care and doing so at their own risk, adult homeowner or contractor must measure the difference between the current waterline and the defined Full Pool.

-2. Individuals shall add or subtract that number to the 12-18” maximum height requirement for structures on or abutting SLCA waters.
+2. Individuals shall add or subtract that number to the 12-18" maximum height requirement for structures as detailed above — and mark the allowed height on stakes at every point along the proposed structure line.

-3. All stakes shall then reflect this height requirement and construction can commence with all parties acknowledging SLCA may pursue removal of offending structures identified during the post-construction review.
+3. All stakes shall then reflect this height requirement and construction can commence with all parties aware of the maximum height for the given structure.

-4. The 12-18” height requirement is set for the safety of any individuals who may fall in the lake and need to attempt exit at any point along the lake’s edge.
-Any construction above this point will only be considered for approval on the limited home sites where a steeper topography at the lake’s edge dictates the additional height.
+4. The 12-18" height requirement is set for the safety of any individuals who may fall in the lake and need to climb to safety.

 Ready to submit your plans?